-Somerset House at Christmas is open from mid-November until the 13th January 2019.
+Somerset House at Christmas is open around mid-November until the 13th of January.
 Just make sure to book your skating online before you go.

 Open every day from the 16th of November, there’s a whole heap of stalls, an alpine village and an ancient marketplace to enjoy.